scelis/twine/README.md

 	$ ./twine --help

 Make sure you run the `twine` executable at the root of the project as it properly sets up your Ruby library path.
 The `bin/twine` executable does not.

+### Java GUI App

+Provides a fully featured GUI App written in Java Swing.
+You dont need to have the command line tool installed to use the GUI App.
+It is self contained and only needs the jruby.jar to be present.

+	$ git clone git://github.com/mobiata/twine.git
+	$ cd twine/java-ui
+	$ ant run #or ant jar to get a jar which you can then move

 ## String File Format